Is My Payday Lender Licensed in My State? Here’s How to Find Out

 How to determine whether your payday lender is licensed

-Each state has an agency tasked with licensing lenders.
-This may be the state Attorney General’s office or the state agency handling financial regulation.
-Check the table above for the regulating body in your state, and check with that agency to see if your lender is licensed.
+Each state has an agency that’s responsible for licensing lenders.
+This may be the state attorney general’s office or the state agency handling financial regulation.
+The Consumer Financial Protection Bureau has compiled a list of each state’s banking regulator.
+Find the contact information for your state and check with that agency to see if your lender is licensed.

-Your lender should also be able to produce a license number or other evidence of licensing.
+Your lender should also be able to produce a license number or other evidence that they’ve registered with the state regulators.
 Don’t be afraid to ask.
-If they are legit they will be willing to prove it.
-If they aren’t willing to show a license, that’s a red flag and you should look closer.
+If they are legitimate, they will be willing to prove it.
+If they aren’t willing to show a license, that’s a red flag and you should research the lender more thoroughly.

 Find out where the lender is based

 It’s important to determine the actual identity and location of your lender.
-If your lender is based in a different state they may not have a license to lend in yours.
-Again, beware of lenders based on Native American tribal territory.
+If your lender is based in a different state, they may not have a license to issue loans in yours.
+Beware of lenders based on Native American tribal territory.
+These are known as tribal lenders, and because the U.S. Constitution grants sovereign immunity to Native American tribes, tribal lenders are not obligated to follow state laws.

-Some payday lenders or the companies behind them may be based outside the U.S. This is a red flag and may indicate an illegal lender or scammer.
+Other payday lenders or the companies behind them may be based outside the U.S. This is a red flag and may indicate an illegal lender or scammer.
 Run searches on your lender — both under the business name or the name on their license, if they have one — and see what you can learn.
+Check their Better Business Bureau pages as well.

-About 73% of payday loans are still made at physical locations, but online lenders are gaining in popularity.
+About 73% of payday loans are still issued at physical storefronts, but online lenders are gaining in popularity.
 Online lenders also present unique problems.

 A study by the Pew Charitable Trusts found online lenders are “more expensive than those offered in stores” and account for the majority of consumer complaints.
 Many are set up to renew automatically.
 If you can’t afford to repay your payday loan, costs can mount quickly.